HaoEmmanuelWu/HaoEmmanuelWu.github.io/_pages/about.md

 # 🐯 Miscellaneous

 - I have a deep passion for rhythm music genres like R&B, Soul, and Funk.
-Some of my favorite artists include Khalil Fong, David Tao, Prince, and Stevie Wonder...
+Some of my favorite artists include Khalil Fong, David Tao, Prince, and Stevie Wonder et al.

 - I'm also an avid tennis enthusiast who loves both playing and watching matches.
 Rafa Nadal is my favorite player.
 One of my dreams is to watch all four Grand Slam tournaments someday - although my current process on this goal remains at 0/4.